Table of Contents

-Students who wish to withdraw from all courses in a single term or all courses in multiple terms must complete the ‘University and/or Residence Withdrawal Request’ in Connect@MTA.
+Students who wish to withdraw from all courses in a single term or all courses in multiple terms must complete the ‘Withdrawal Request’ form in Self-Service.
 The date of withdrawal for the purpose of fee administration will be the date the withdrawal form is submitted.
 Students will receive email confirmation when the withdrawal form has been received.

 There will be no fee charged for withdrawal from university by Friday of the second week of term.
 For withdrawals after Friday of the second week of term, fees will be calculated as 15% of the tuition for the term times the number of weeks or part weeks since the first day of classes.
 There is no credit (refund) given after the sixth week of classes.

 Students changing from full-time to part-time status should contact the Registrar's Office regarding their fee obligations.

 Any inquiries regarding the calculation/proration of tuition fees on academic withdrawal should be directed to Financial Services.
 The procedure concerning the calculation of any refunds for students with United States (FFELP) loans is available on the web at <www.mta.ca> .

 Full time students who wish to withdraw from a self-directed distance learning course that is part of their full time course load and for which they have not paid an additional fee over full time tuition, will only be eligible for a refund if their status changes to part time.
 These students should contact the Registrar's Office regarding their eligibility for a credit.

 All self-directed distance learning course refunds are calculated from the first day of the term and the withdrawal date of a course dropped through Self-Service.
 Fee credits will be calculated as the tuition fee paid for the course minus 15% times the number of weeks including the week of withdrawal, since the beginning of the term.
 There is no credit (refund) given after 6 weeks of registration.